godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 Creating a project
 ------------------

-Creating a project from the command line is simple, just navigate the shell to the desired place and just make project.godot file exist, even if empty.
+To create a project from the command line, navigate the to the desired place and create an empty project.godot file.

 ::